 - Cap on flexible spending account (FSA) contributions: Previously, employers could set the limit on contributions to FSAs.
 Many opted for caps as high as $5,000.
 In 2013, a cap of $2,500 goes into effect.
 Anything above the cap becomes part of your taxable income.
 The cap will rise each year as the cost-of-living increases.

 - New limits on medical deductions: Current law allows filers who itemize their deductions to deduct out-of-pocket medical expenses that exceed 7.5% of their income.
 In 2013, expenses must exceed 10% for filers under age 65.
-(If you’re over 65, the law goes into effect in 2016.)
+(If you or your spouse is over 65, the law goes into effect in 2016.)

 The year 2014 is a watershed for the healthcare reform law.
 This is when the major changes to your healthcare plan will begin.
 At this time, all Americans will be required to maintain health insurance.
-(Exceptions include Native Americans, prisoners and illegal immigrants.)
+(Some exceptions include Native Americans, prisoners and illegal immigrants.)

 Here are the details: